 Even the largest and best-managed company can have the occasional misstep.
 Public relations specialists will argue that it’s the law of probability; with enough people involved and enough time passing, somebody can and will make a mistake.
-So even if you think your company is bulletproof, it’s important that businesses have a crisis management plan in place for how to deal with negative publicity.
+So even if you think your company is bulletproof, it’s important that businesses have a crisis management plan in place for how to deal with the reputational fallout of negative publicity.

-In our current world, brands face backlash because people are reacting to what they perceive is right and wrong.
+In the current iteration of the online world, brands face backlash because people are reacting to what they perceive as right and wrong.
 Often it's done quickly and without much thought as to the repercussions of their actions or even if what they are saying is actually factual.
-Anybody can take to Twitter or other social media platforms and post whatever they want about your company – whether it is true or not.
+Anybody can take to Twitter, Threads, or other social media platforms and post pretty much whatever they want about your company – whether it is true or not.
 Often the damage is already done in the court of public opinion before the real truth can be told.

 This makes companies vulnerable not only to the individuals who review their activity but to the actions of competitors.
-Other companies are watching and waiting for brands to fail so they can jump on social media and label an unfortunate situation as #controversial, #discriminatory and #badexample or just to simply use it as publicity for their own brand.
-Companies from DiGornio to MoonPies have used other brands' missteps as an opportunity to troll their competitors.
+Other companies are watching and waiting for brands to fail so they can jump on social media and label an unfortunate situation as #controversial, #discriminatory, and #badexample or just to simply use it as publicity for their own brand.

 What is negative PR?